splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/9-classes-and-objects/1-concepts/0-classes.md

 * **Public** methods and fields in a class can be accessed by any code that has an instance of the class, including within the class itself.
 * **Private** methods and fields in a class can only be accessed by other code in the same class.

-Deciding what access modifier a field or method in a class should have is one of the things that makes coding with classes challenging.
+Deciding what access modifier a field or method should have is one of the things that makes coding with classes challenging.
-There are principles and best practices to help make these decisions, which we will explore in Part 3.
+There are principles and best practices to help make these decisions, which we will explore in [Part 3](<../../../../part-3-programs-as-concepts/00-part-3-programs-as-concepts>).

 ## In C#